jbossdemocentral/amq-ha-replicated-demo/README.md

 ```

 The master will start and check if there is a live broker, when the backup detects that the master has become availbale again, it failsback going in a backup mode again.

+## Contributing

+We welcome all forms of contribution (content, issues/bugs, feedback).